Lapland-UAS-Tequ/tequ-jetson-basler/README.md

 # tequ-jetson-basler

+# Install GStreamer to Jetson using official plugin

+## Install Basler Pylon Package for ARM64

-# Install GStreamer to Jetson using gst-plugins-vision (not official plugin)
+# Install GStreamer to Jetson using gst-plugins-vision (unofficial plugin)

-Install and configure Basler pylon components for Computer Vision to NVIDIA Jetson Xavier NX / Nano board.
+Install and configure Basler pylon components for Computer Vision to NVIDIA Jetso board.

-This guide is written using version Pylon version 6.2.0.21487 in Jetson Nano with official Jetpack 4.6.1.
+This guide is written and tested using Pylon version 6.2.0.21487 in Jetson Nano with official Jetpack 4.6.1.

 ## Install Basler Pylon Package for ARM64